kaveribhumbar0803-ctrl/Study-Material-Directory/README.md

-Field| Description
+Field Description

-ID| Unique identifier for each material
+ID: Unique identifier for each material

-Title| Title/name of the study material
+Title: Title/name of the study material

-Subject| Subject related to the material
+Subject: Subject related to the material

-Unit| Unit number or unit name
+Unit: Unit number or unit name

-Resource Link| Link to the study resource
+Resource Link: Link to the study resource

-Uploader Name| Name of the person who uploaded the material
+Uploader Name: Name of the person who uploaded the material